nhtua/bookshell/README.md

 My notebook for Kubernetes common commands set.

 ## Structure
 I put all same-purposed `.sh` files into a directory.
-Usually, I name the script by its behavior and its order to execute.
+Usually, a script are named by its behavior and its order to execute.

 For example: